patelshrey40/Revolutionizing-Clinical-Safety-Explainable-AI-for-Adverse-Drug-Event-Detection/README.md

-# Explainable ADE Detection with BioBERT and Counterfactuals
+# Extending ADE detection with Explainable Counterfactuals and BioBERT

 This project demonstrates an end-to-end pipeline for Adverse Drug Event (ADE) detection from clinical text, integrating a fine-tuned BioBERT model with counterfactual explanations to achieve both high performance and crucial interpretability for clinical AI.